 Adjustment of Maturity Schedule: The schedule of maturities set forth above (the "Maturity Schedule") represents an estimate of the principal amounts and maturities of the Bonds which will be sold.
-If, after final computation of the bids, the Board determines that the maturities of the Bonds should be adjusted after consideration of the winning bidder's coupon structure in order to achieve the Board's structuring goals, the Board reserves the right to either increase or decrease the principal amount of any maturity of the Bonds, provided that in any such adjustment the Board shall not increase or decrease the principal amount maturing in any year more than 10% of the amount for such year set forth above, except that the total par amount will not exceed \$9,500,000.
+If, after final computation of the bids, the Board determines that the maturities of the Bonds should be adjusted after consideration of the winning bidder's coupon structure in order to achieve the Board's structuring goals, the Board reserves the right to either increase or decrease the principal amount of any maturity of the Bonds, except that the total par amount will not exceed \$34,710,000\.